sictweb/bti425-2020/notes/react-ajax-forms.md

 <br>

-## AJAX & Teams API
+## Ajax and the Teams API

 If a component is going to fetch data from an external API, such as our Teams API, it is typically done in the **"componentDidMount()"** lifecycle method in order to populate the component's "state" with the results.

-In React there's nothing built in that supports making an AJAX request, however we have a number of 3rd party modules to choose from (ie: [axios](https://github.com/axios/axios), [superagent](https://github.com/visionmedia/superagent), [fetch](https://github.com/github/fetch), etc.).
+In React there's nothing built in that supports making an Ajax request, however we have a number of JavaScript (e.g. XmlHttpRequest, the new fetch API) and third-party modules to choose from (e.g. [axios](https://github.com/axios/axios), [superagent](https://github.com/visionmedia/superagent), [fetch](https://github.com/github/fetch), etc.).

 For our purposes, we will go with "axios", since it works with the familiar **promise** pattern.
 To add axios to the app, simply execute the command (after terminating the development server with ctrl+c)